Bernardo Albuquerque Nogueira

 Bernardo successfully defended his PhD thesis in July 2022, his PhD thesis, titled "Generation and Characterization of Novel Materials exhibiting Color Polymorphism."
 The PhD project was supervised by Prof. Rui Fausto and Prof. Chiara Castiglioni.

-Bernardo is currently a Research Fellow at the International Iberian Nanotechnology Laboratory (INL), located in Braga, Portugal.
+Bernardo is currently a Postdoctoral Researcher at the International Iberian Nanotechnology Laboratory (INL), located in Braga, Portugal.
 His primary focus lies in the innovative design and synthesis of plasmonic composites, specifically for their application in detecting water toxins through Surface Enhanced Raman Spectroscopy (SERS).

 Other of his scientific interests are related to polymorphism, studied from a structural, computational, spectroscopic, and thermodynamic approach.
 He has also been involved in astrochemistry, pharmaceutical control, and inorganic field studies, specially conducted by Raman spectroscopy.